Azure/aca-dotnet-workshop/docs/aca/10-aca-iac-bicep/index.md

     To use this file, you need to edit this generated file and provide values for the parameters.
 You can use the same values shown above in sample file.

     You only need to replace parameter values between the angle brackets `<>` with values related to your container registry and SendGrid.
-Values for container registry and container images can be dervied by following one of the three options in next step.
+Values for container registry and container images can be derived by following one of the three options in next step.

 Next, we will prepare container images for the three container apps and update the values in `main.parameters.json` file.
 You can do so by any of the three options below: